wordnall/CS355Project2/README.md

-# CS355Project1
+# CS355Project2
-This is the first Projectof CS355.
+This is the final project of CS355.
 Creating ER diagram, schema, and database with webpage interaction.